platanus¶

 Performance¶

-is slower than cpp-btree
+Generally speaking, platunus is slower than cpp-btree by approximately 13%.

-by approximately 59% (the values are median and the order of B-tree is 65 (default)).
+However, platunus is faster than std::(multi)set and std::(multi)map by approximately 59% (the values are median and the order of B-tree is 65 (default)).

-is extremely faster than doing that of STL, while FIFO of platanus
+Forwarding an iterator of platanus is extremely faster than doing that of STL, while FIFO of platanus is slower than that of STL by approximately 19%.

 So, you should select an appropriate one matching your use case.